meeeejin/til/mysql/tpcc-mysql.md

 $ sudo chown -R yourUsername:yourUsername test_data
 ```

-Yon need to change `/dev/nvme0n1p1` to the partition name of your data device and `yourUsername` to your user name.
+You need to change `/dev/nvme0n1p1` to the partition name of your data device and `yourUsername` to your user name.

 7. Then, mount the log device: